 - If you are using a space heater, place it on a level, hard surface and keep anything flammable at least three feet away – things such as paper, clothing, bedding, curtains or rugs.

-- Turn off space heaters and make sure fireplace embers are out before leaving the room or going to bed.
+- Turn off space heaters when leaving the room or going to bed.

 - Run water, even at a trickle, to help prevent your pipes from freezing.
 Open the kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.
 Be sure to move any harmful cleaners and household chemicals out of the reach of children.
 Keep the garage doors closed if there are water lines in the garage.

 - Keep the thermostat at the same temperature day and night.
 Your heating bill may be a little higher, but you could avoid a more costly repair job if your pipes freeze and burst.

 - Never use a stove or oven to heat your home.